Green solvent: Lipid-derived solvents

-Lipids (triglycerides) themselves can be used as solvents, but are mostly hydrolyzed to fatty acids and glycerol (glycerin).
+Lipids include a broad range of nonpolar substances of biological origin, of which triglycerides (TGs) such as those found in refined vegetable oil are the cheapest and most abundant.
+TGs themselves can be used as solvents, but are mostly hydrolyzed to fatty acids and glycerol (glycerin).
 Fatty acids can be esterified with an alcohol to give fatty acid esters, e.g., FAMEs (fatty acid methyl esters) if the esterification is performed with methanol.
 Usually derived from natural gas or petroleum, the methanol used to produce FAMEs can also be obtained by other routes, including gasification of biomass and household hazardous waste.
 Glycerol from lipid hydrolysis can be used as a solvent in synthetic chemistry, as can some of its derivatives.

 Deep eutectic solvents

 Deep eutectic solvents (DES) have low melting points, can be cheap, safe and useful in industries.
 One example is octylammonium bromide/decanoic acid (molar ratio of [1:2]) has a lower density compared to water of 0.8889 g.cm^{−3}, up to 1.4851 g.cm^{−3} for choline chloride/trifluoroacetamine [1:2].
 Their miscibility is also composition-dependent.

 A mixture whose melting point is lower than that of the constituents is called an eutectic mixture.
 Many such mixtures can be used as solvents, especially when the melting-point depression is very large, hence the term deep eutectic solvent (DES).
 One of the most commonly used substances to obtain DES is the ammonium salt choline chloride.
 Smith, Abbott, and Ryder report that a mixture of urea (melting point: 133 °C) and choline chloride (melting point: 302 °C) in a 2:1 molar ratio has a melting point of 12 °C.

 Natural deep eutectic solvents (NADES) are also a research area relevant to green chemistry, being easy to produce from two low-cost and well-known ecotoxicity components, a hydrogen-bond acceptor, and a hydrogen-bond donor.